rancher/docs/content/rancher/v2.x/en/installation/resources/k8s-tutorials/ha-RKE2/_index.md

 ### 4. Configure nginx to be a daemonset

-Currently RKE2 deploys nginx-ingress as a deployment and thats can impact the rancher deployment where you can not use all servers to proxy reqeust to rancher pods, to rectify that you should drop the following file to /var/lib/rancher/rke2/server/manifests on any of the server nodes
+Currently, RKE2 deploys nginx-ingress as a deployment, and that can impact the rancher deployment where you can not use all servers to proxy request to rancher pods, to rectify that you should drop the following file to /var/lib/rancher/rke2/server/manifests on any of the server nodes

 ```
 apiVersion: helm.cattle.io/v1